-(b) At or within the boundary of any adjacent site zoned Business or Industrial:
+(b) At or within the boundary of any adjacent site zoned Business or Industrial (including the General Industrial Zone):

-Time Average weighted vibration level (Wb or Wd) At a all times 60 mm/s2
+Time Average weighted vibration level (Wb or Wd) At all times 60 mm/s2

 The weighted vibration levels Wb and Wd shall be measured according to BS6841:1987.
 The average vibration shall be measured over a time period not less than 60 seconds and not longer than 30 minutes.
 The vibration shall be measured at any point where it is likely to affect the comfort or amenity of persons occupying an adjacent site.